PlayCover/PlayBook/PlayBook/src/miscellaneous/run_with_xcode.md

-# Runnning apps with Xcode
+# Runnning Apps with Xcode